RobinRamael/youtube-dl-manager/README.md

 ## setup and requirements

-All commands require you to have filled out the `youtube.properties.example` file and moved it to `youtube.properties`.
+All commands require you to have filled out the `youtube.properties.example` file and moved it to `youtube.properties` _in the same location as the script (where it is located, not where it is run)_.
 Note that username is the original youtube username and not your google username.

 For now this project requires [youtube-dl](http://rg3.github.com/youtube-dl/), which is a great project in itself. to be installed and on your path. this is also written in python so I might just include it in the project one day, but I'm not sure how. youtube-dl does not support importing and isn't on pip, so...